-As part of the design process for new bridges and cast-in-place box culverts, the engineer responsible for the check design will perform a load rating analysis.
+As part of the design process for new bridges and cast-in-place box culverts, the designer will perform a load rating analysis and the check designer will perform a load rating check.
 The load rating should be conducted after the bridge superstructure or box culvert design check process is complete and prior to initial plans preparation.
 Precast box culverts or other precast superstructure elements will be rated by the Fabricator and this requirement will be noted in the construction plans.
 Load ratings for precast boxes or other precast superstructure elements will be submitted with the shop drawings.